rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

 head output/MecMaza_MecMess.paf

 ```
 This file have a lot of columns.
-The important ones for us right now are the query and ref sequence names and length for each alignment, start and end of alignment, strand, gaps, total aligned bases, mapping quality.
+The important ones for us right now are the query and ref sequence names and length for each alignment, start and end of alignment, strand, number of matched bases, length of aligned block, mapping quality.
 To interpret the output this site is informative: [paf](https://github.com/lh3/miniasm/blob/master/PAF.md).
 It is hard to directly interpret the output from the table so we need additional tools for exploring the results.

 ### 3 - Visualise in R SyntenyPlotteR